brand icon Jan21

 The following content may contain affiliate links.
 When you click and shop the links, we receive a commission.

-Use code TERILYN40 for 40% off bundles at Force of Nature.
+Use code GIFTON for 40% off bundles at Force of Nature.
+Use code GIFT65 for 65% off Premium Bundles.

-Here’s my caveat: the cleaner switch has to be just as effective as my old stuff (if not better), and it must be easy to use.
-I’m also VERY sensitive to scents so that can be a deal-breaker for me, even with safe products that don’t use “fragrance.”
-(Read this post about why “fragrance” is on some brands “never list.”)
+Here’s my caveat: the cleaner switch must be just as effective as my old stuff (if not better) and be easy to use.
+I’m also VERY sensitive to scents so that can be a deal-breaker for me, even with safe products.

-When I learned about Force of Nature cleaner, I was immediately interested since I’m sensitive to almost ALL cleaning products.
-But this one uses electricity to turn salt, water & vinegar (yes, just those three things!) into a disinfectant and multipurpose cleaner.
-I ordered a kit from Force of Nature last year and I’ve been hooked ever since.
-It kills 99.9% of viruses and bacteria, and it’s on the EPA’s List N, which means it’s approved for use against SARS-CoV-2 (the cause of Covid-19).
+Force of Nature kills 99.9% of viruses and bacteria, and it’s on the EPA’s List N, which means it’s approved for use against SARS-CoV-2 (the cause of Covid).
 It’s as effective as bleach with none of the harm.
-It also kills Salmonella, Norovirus, Listeria, STAPH, MRSA, Pseudomonas & Influenza A!
-SUPER impressive, honestly.
+It also kills Salmonella, Norovirus, Listeria, STAPH, MRSA, Pseudomonas & Influenza A.

-Not only does it work well (checks box #1) but it’s easy to use (box #2).
-I even would go as far to say that it’s fun to use.
-My 1.5 year old son thinks it’s pretty cool to press the button to make the all purpose cleaner and watch the bubbles form.
-Let’s be honest, I think it’s cool too.
+Not only does it work well (check box #1), but it’s also easy to use (check box #2).
+I would even go as far as to say that it’s fun to use.
+My 1toddler thinks it’s pretty cool to press the button to make the all-purpose cleaner and watch the bubbles form.
+Let’s be honest, I think it’s cool, too.

-Okay, let’s get into how it works, what I use it for and what I don’t!
+Okay, let’s get into how it works and what I use it for and don’t!

 Force of Nature Cleaner Review

 Force of Nature is a kit that comes with little activator capsules and an electrolyzer appliance.
-The capsules contain a vinegar and salt mixture, and all you have to do is add tap water to make a very effective AND safe cleaning solution.
-Add water and a capsule to the electrolyzer appliance, turn it on and let it run for about 9 minutes and then you transfer the solution into a spray bottle.
+The capsules contain a vinegar and salt mixture, and all you have to do is add tap water to make a very effective and safe cleaning solution.
+Add water and a capsule to the electrolyzer appliance, turn it on, and let it run for about 9 minutes.
+Then, transfer the solution into a spray bottle.
 That’s it!
-I posted a short reel on Instagram to show how quick it is to make!
+I posted a short reel on Instagram showing how to make Force of Nature.

 That one little capsule makes a 12oz sized bottle of cleaner.
 You can use this solution for kitchen, bath, and glass and as a disinfectant and deodorizer.
 The solution only lasts two weeks before it loses its potency, but a 12oz bottle is smaller than a typical house cleaner, which is usually 26-32 oz.
-Most families go through about 1 bottle every week or so… I’d say we’re closer to every 1.5 weeks, but we still use it fast enough to not waste much.
+Most families go through about 1 bottle every week or so.
+We’re closer to every 1.5 weeks, but we still use it fast enough not to waste much.
 But, because it has no harmful chemicals, you can dispose of any unused product right down the drain after 14 days.

 The cleaner doesn’t have fragrance added (obviously!) so there’s not a weird smell like you might expect when you hear it uses a vinegar solution.
 It smells a tiny bit like a swimming pool, and that’s because when water, vinegar, and salt are electrolyzed, they create hypochlorous acid, which gives pools that distinct smell.
 But, as I mentioned, I’m very sensitive to smells and the scent doesn’t bother me at all.
 I actually like it.